Ali Abdo (football chairman): Early life

-He was born in 1928 in Persia.
-He was son of Mohammad Abdoh Boroujerdi who was a chief justice and expert in Islamic law in the Reza Shah era.
-He was also brother of Jalal Abdoh who was Iran's Ambassador to India and Italy and to the United Nations.
-Jalal Abdoh was also one of the members of the team that argued Iran's case against the British at the Hague for nationalization of its oil during the Mossadegh era.
+He was born in 1928 in Iran.
+His father was Mohammad Abdoh Boroujerdi, a chief justice and expert in Islamic law in the Reza Shah era.
+His brother was Jalal Abdoh who was Iran's Ambassador to India and Italy and to the United Nations.
+Jalal Abdoh was also one of the members of the team that argued Iran's case against the British at the Hague for nationalization of its oil during the Mosaddegh era.

 Career

 Abdo returned to Iran from the United States and was a championship boxer.
 He founded Persepolis Sports Club in 1963, which is also made up of a basketball team, volleyball team and most importantly the famous football team, Persepolis F.C.

-Persepolis F.C. today is one of the most successful and popular Iranian football clubs.
+Persepolis F.C. today is an Iranian football club.

 Bowling Abdoh, the club's original headquarters still exists today on Shariati Avenue as the Shahid Chamran Sports and Cultural Complex.